Nadège Vanhée’s Return to the Equestrian Logic of Objects

 source: Vogue Runway

-The dual top handles feature buckle detailing and appear to emerge organically from beneath the curved leather panel, creating the impression that they “peek out” from the body of the bag.
+The dual top handles feature buckle detailing and emerge organically from beneath the curved leather panel, giving the impression that they “peek out” from the body of the bag.
+The structural gesture quietly references equestrian girth straps, reinforcing the connection between Hermès bag design and saddle construction.

 The bag closes with a two-way zipper spanning the full length of the top, while four metal feet stabilize the base.